Zahrun/recipe-franz-ecloud/README.md

-# Google Keep Franz Plugin
+# /e/ cloud Franz Plugin

 ## Requirements
 This recipe only works for Franz 5.X, get it now at http://meetfranz.com